danforthcenter/plantcv/README.md

 ## <a id="issueswithplantcv"></a>Issues with PlantCV?

-  * Please add any PlantCV suggestions/issues/bugs [here](https://github.com/danforthcenter/plantcv/issues).
+  * Please file any PlantCV suggestions/issues/bugs via our [GitHub issues page](https://github.com/danforthcenter/plantcv/issues).
-  Please check to see if the issue is already open.
+  Please check to see if any related issues have already been filed.

 ---